TGAC/grassroots-service-field-trial/readme.md

 ### Submit Field Trial Study

 Following the same nomenclature as BrAPI, a Study is a phenotyping experiment taking place at a single location.
 One or more Studies can take place within a single Trial.
+It contains substantial amounts of metadata